MansiPS/HR-Attrition-Dashboard-using-Excel/README.md

 When we examine the Data, we observe a number of Different Columns.

 - Attrition : The Rate at which Employees leave the Company over a Specified period.
-- Business Travel : The frequency and extent of travel required for the job.
-CF_age band: Categories that group employees based on their age ranges.
-CF_attrition label: Classification indicating whether an employee is likely to leave or stay.
-Department: The specific division or function within the organization where an employee works.
-Education Field: The area of study or specialization an employee's education pertains to. emp no: Unique identifier assigned to each employee.
-Employee Number: A unique number assigned to identify employees within the organization.
-Gender: The gender classification of the employee.
-Job Role: The specific position or function an employee holds within the company.
-Marital Status: The current relationship status of the employee (e.g., single, married).
-Over Time: Whether the employee works beyond their regular hours.
-Over18: Indicates whether the employee is above 18 years old.
-Training Times Last Year: The number of training sessions or programs the employee attended in the past year.
-Age: The current age of the employee.
-CF_current Employee: A label indicating if an individual is currently employed with the company.
-Daily Rate: The amount of money an employee earns per day.
-Distance From Home: The geographical distance between the employee's home and workplace.
-Education: The highest level of schooling or qualifications the employee has achieved.
-Employee Count: The total number of employees within a specific category or department.
-Environment Satisfaction: The employee’s satisfaction with their work environment.
-Hourly Rate: The amount of money an employee earns per hour of work.
-Job Involvement: The degree to which employees are engaged and enthusiastic about their job.
-Job Level: The hierarchical position or rank of the employee within the company.
-Job Satisfaction: The overall contentment an employee feels about their job.
-Monthly Income: The total earnings of the employee per month.
-Monthly Rate: The compensation amount an employee receives on a monthly basis.
-Num Companies Worked: The number of different companies an employee has worked for in their career.
-Percent Salary Hike: The percentage increase in the employee's salary compared to previous periods.
-Performance Rating: An evaluation score reflecting the employee’s job performance.
-Relationship Satisfaction: The degree of satisfaction the employee feels in their relationships with colleagues and supervisors.
-Standard Hours: The regular number of hours an employee is expected to work in a standard workweek.
-Stock Option Level: The level of stock options granted to the employee as part of their compensation package.
-Total Working Years: The cumulative number of years an employee has been employed in their career.
-Work Life Balance: The employee's ability to manage work responsibilities alongside personal life.
-Years At Company: The number of years the employee has been with the current company.
-Years In Current Role: The number of years the employee has been in their current job role.
-Years Since Last Promotion: The number of years since the employee was last promoted within the company.
-Years With Curr Manager: The number of years the employee has been working under their current manager.
+- Business Travel : The Frequency and Extent of Travel required for the Job.
+- CF_Age Band : Categories that Group Employees based on their Age Ranges.
+- CF_Attrition Label : Classification indicating whether an Employee is likely to Leave or Stay.
+- Department : The Specific Division or Function within the Organization where an Employee works.
+- Education Field : The Area of Study or Specialization an Employee's Education pertains to.
+- Emp no : Unique Identifier assigned to each Employee.
+- Employee Number : A Unique Number assigned to Identify employees within the Organization.
+- Gender : The Gender classification of the Employee.
+- Job Role : The Specific Position or Function an Employee holds within the Company.
+- Marital Status : The Current Relationship Status of the Employee.
+- Over Time : Whether the Employee works beyond their Regular hours.
+- Over18 : Indicates whether the Employee is Above 18 years old.
+- Training Times Last Years : The Number of Training Sessions or Programs the Employee attended in the Past Year.
+- Age : The Current Age of the Employee.
+- CF_current Employee : A Label indicating if an individual is Currently Employed with the Company.
+- Daily Rate : The Amount of Money an Employee earns per Day.
+- Distance From Home : The Geographical distance between the Employee's Home and Workplace.
+- Education : The Highest Level of Schooling or Qualifications the Employee has achieved.
+- Employee Count : The Total number of Employees within a Specific Category or Department.
+- Environment Satisfaction : The Employee’s Satisfaction with their Work Environment.
+- Hourly Rate : The Amount of Money an Employee earns per Hour of Work.
+- Job Involvement : The Degree to which Employees are Engaged and Enthusiastic about their Job.
+- Job Level : The Hierarchical Position or Rank of the Employee within the Company.
+- Job Satisfaction : The Overall contentment an Employee feels about their Job.
+- Monthly Income : The Total Earnings of the Employee per Month.
+- Monthly Rate : The Compensation Amount an Employee receives on a Monthly basis.
+- Num Companies Worked : The Number of Different Companies an Employee has worked for in their Career.
+- Percent Salary Hike : The Percentage increase in the Employee's Salary compared to Previous Periods.
+- Performance Rating : An Evaluation Score reflecting the Employee’s Job Performance.
+- Relationship Satisfaction : The Degree of Satisfaction the Employee feels in their Relationships with Colleagues and Supervisors.
+- Standard Hours : The Regular number of hours an Employee is Expected to work in a Standard Workweek.
+- Stock Option Level : The Level of Stock options granted to the Employee as part of their Compensation Package.
+- Total Working Years : The Cumulative number of Years an Employee has been Employed in their Career.
+- Work Life Balance : The Employee's Ability to Manage work Responsibilities alongside Personal Life.
+- Years At Company : The Number of Years the Employee has been with the Current Company.
+- Years In Current Role : The Number of Years the Employee has been in their Current Job Role.
+- Years Since Last Promotion : The Number of Years since the Employee was Last promoted within the Company.
+- Years With Curr Manager : The Number of Years the Employee has been working under their Current Manager.

 # Requirement

-- ✅ Employees Count🧑🧔🏻👩👩🏻‍💼
+- ✅ Total Employees 🧑🧔🏻👩👩🏻‍💼
-- ✅ Attrition Count
-- ✅ Attrition Rate
+- ✅ Total Employees Attrition Rate
-- ✅ Active Eployees
+- ✅ Total Active Employees 👨🏻‍💻👩🏻‍💻
-- ✅ Avg Age
+- ✅ Avg Age of Employees
-- ✅ Attrition by Gender 👨🏻‍💻👩🏻‍💻
+- ✅ Total Attrition by High Performance 📈
-- ✅ Department-wise Attrition
+- ✅ Total Attrition by Low Performance 📉
-- ✅ No of Employees by Age Group
+- ✅ Total Attrition by Work Distance
-- ✅ Job Satisfaction Ratings
+- ✅ Total Attrition by Employees Job Role
+- ✅ Total Attrition by Employees Education 👨🏻‍🎓📚
+- ✅ Total Attrition by Employees Business Travel
+- ✅ Total Attrition by Employees Gender
-- ✅ Education Field wise Attrition 👨🏻‍💻
+- ✅ Total Attrition by Department 📝
-- ✅ Attrition Rate by Gender for Different Age Group
+- ✅ Total Attrition by Employees Age Group and Gender 👦🏻👩🏻

 # ✅ Installation : ETL Tools ✅

-Using the Raw Data, I crafted an Insightful and Visually Compelling Dashboard in Tableau Public.
+Using the Raw Data, I crafted an Insightful and Visually Compelling Dashboard in Excel.
-- Tableau Public Installation Link :- https://www.tableau.com/tableau-login-hub
+- MS Excel Installation Link :- https://www.microsoft.com/en-in/microsoft-365/excel

 # 🧹 Data Cleaning ✨